-We all have cupcake liners in our pantry, ready to use anytime we bake cupcakes or muffins – plain paper, foil, or fancy ones with designs that are great for those special occasions.
+We all have cupcake liners in our pantry, ready to use anytime we bake cupcakes or muffins, but are they necessary?

-If you’re like me, you may wonder why we use these baking cups and when we should be using them.
+You may be wondering why we use these baking cups and when we should be using them.
 Should you use them every time you bake?

-I’ve included everything here in this article that you need to know about cupcake liners from the types of different paper cups available to why we use cupcake liners in the first place.
+I’ve included everything here in this article that you need to know about cupcake liners, from the types and sizes available to why we use them in the first place.

-Or shop online for an even greater selection.
-Just check for reviews before buying to see if any other bakers have had problems with specific cupcake liners sticking to the cupcake or muffin.
+Just check for reviews before buying to see if any other bakers have had problems with those specific cupcake liners.
+The last thing you want is your cupcakes sticking inside.

 Types of Cupcake Liners